-Advising for students pursuing a special major is provided at the Advising Center by academic counselors designated by the dean of undergraduate studies who is responsible for the coordination and overall administration of the program.
+Advising for students pursuing a special major is provided at the Undergraduate Advising Center by academic counselors designated by the Dean of Undergraduate Education and Academic Planning, who is responsible for the coordination and overall administration of the program.
 Coursework in the major program must be approved in advance by departments offering the courses.
-Please be aware that some departments restrict course enrollment to their own majors.
+Please be aware that some departments restrict course enrollment to their majors.

-To initiate the special major approval process, consult the web at http://advising.sfsu.edu/special-major.
+To initiate the special major approval process, consult the advising website at https://advisinghub.sfsu.edu/bachelor-arts-special-major/.

 General Advising Information for Transfer Students